Weakly turbulent saturation of the nonlinear scalar ergoregion instability

-In this work, we studied the nonlinear saturation of the ergoregion instability in a scalar theory with self-interactions mimicking the derivative structure of the Einstein equations.
-We found that non-trivial couplings between linear modes induced by both potential-type and derivative self-interactions results in a weakly turbulent saturation of the instability.
-Energy injected through this unstable process, at large scales, cascades down towards small scales into more trapped modes primarily localized on the counter-rotating equatorial stable light ring.
-While the nonlinear energy transfer times grow with mode number in the case of potential-type self-interactions, derivative interactions (as also present in the Einstein equations) lead to a far more efficient energy transport to small scales.
-Derivative self-interactions have a wavenumber dependence, $\alpha|\partial\Psi|^2\sim \alpha k^2 |\Psi|^2$, which leads to qualitatively similar dynamics to potential-type self-interactions at larger scales, $\alpha k^2\sim \alpha M^{-2}\sim \kappa$, but different mode coupling at small scales $k^2\gg M^{-2}$; this likely explains the drastically different nonlinear energy transfer times.
-Moreover, these turbulent timescales are, in general, amplitude-dependent.
-In the setting considered here the exponential growth dominates the dynamics until these nonlinear timescales match, or are shorter than, the e-folding time of the instability.
-This naturally leads to a non-decaying and non-equilibrium turbulent state towards late times, where the energy density is concentrated at the counter-rotating stable light ring.
-There is no turbulence in the radial or polar directions.
-Lastly, the unstable field's frequency and growth rate are enhanced (weakened) when $\alpha$ is negative (positive) by weakly nonlinear effects prior to triggering the turbulent cascade.
-With that our findings explicitly demonstrate that turbulent mechanisms present in the stable light ring are crucial to understanding the nonlinear saturation of the ergoregion intability.
+Lastly, the leading nonlinear effect prior to triggering the turbulent cascade is a perturbative shift of the unstable mode's frequency and growth rate.
+The deviation scales as $\omega_{R}/\text{Re}(\omega_{m=1})=1-c\beta E_{11}/M$ (where $c\in\{\alpha,\kappa\}$ and a constant $\beta >0$) in the weakly nonlinear regime (and similarly for $\omega_I$).
+This is in direct analogy to e.g. the black hole superradiance instability~\cite{Baryakhtar:2017ngi,May:2024npn}.
+Interestingly, whether these leading nonlinear effects cause an enhancement or weakening of the instability depends on the sign of $\alpha$.
+The choice $\alpha<0$ leads to a finite-time blow-up of the solution around $t/\tau^{\rm EI}_{m=1}\approx 5$, hence, it is not discussed further.
+Note, in Ref.~\cite{Siemonsen:2025wib} evidence was found that weakly nonlinear gravitational effects cause an enhancement of the ergoregion instability.

-Due to the similarity between the nonlinear structure of the theories considered here and the Einstein equations, the resulting mode coupling may trigger parametric driving of higher-order azimuthal perturbations and a turbulent cascade also in the case of the gravitational ergoregion instability.
-This would have implications for gravitational wave searches targeting smoking-gun signatures believed to be emitted by black hole mimickers \cite{Cardoso:2019rvt}.
+\textbf{Discussion --} In this work, we studied the nonlinear saturation of the ergoregion instability in a scalar theory with self-interactions mimicking the derivative structure of the Einstein equations as a model of the gravitationally driven ergoregion instability.
+We found (i) that non-trivial couplings between linear modes induced by nonlinearities result in a weakly turbulent saturation of the instability, (ii) energy injected through this ergoregion unstable process at large scales (i.e., small mode numbers), cascades down towards small scales (i.e., large mode numbers) into more trapped modes primarily localized on the counter-rotating equatorial stable light ring, and (iii) the nonlinear energy transfer timescales of this turbulent process we found to be far shorter than the associated linear e-folding timescales.
+Physically, once the ergoregion instability reaches the nonlinear regime, the turbulent mechansim takes over, dominates the subsequent evolution of the object, and quickly funnels energy towards the stable light ring.